What is Poet Study?

 Older children should practice reading aloud every day, and their readings should include a good deal of poetry, to accustom him to the delicate rendering of shades of meaning, and especially to make him aware that words are beautiful in themselves, that they are a source of pleasure, and are worthy of our honour; and that a beautiful word deserves to be beautifully said, with a certain roundness of tone and precision of utterance.
 Quite young children are open to this sort of teaching, conveyed, not in a lesson, but by a word now and then.

-Charlotte Mason encourages choosing one poet at a time.
-Slowing down and narrowing the focus to a single poet will result in absorbing the beautiful contribution of one life.
-The goal is not to be an expert on every influencer, rather, to become familiar with one or two poets per year.
+Charlotte Mason encourages studying one poet at a time.
+The goal is to become familiar with one poet per term.
+Slowing down and narrowing the focus to a single poet will result in absorbing the beautiful work and contribution of one life.

 - Discuss the meaning of the poem.

-Over the course of a semester, your child will become familiar with the poet’s style and will start to feel comfortable in the world of poetry.
-Don’t underestimate what your child can understand and appreciate!
+Over the course of a 12 week term, your student will become familiar with the poet’s style and will start to feel comfortable in the world of poetry.